 I would strongly recommend going planting St. Augustine grass if your yard is surrounded by trees and buildings that block sunlight for the most part of the day.

 However, if your lawn receives a full day of direct sunlight, choose Bermuda grass as it thrives better under full-light conditions.

 How much traffic will there be on your lawn?

 Another factor to consider is traffic.
 Some grass species do well under foot traffic stress while others don’t.
 For example, Bermuda grass is great for heavy foot traffic while St. Augustine grass does not tolerate foot traffic so well.

 What’s the overall climate like?

 Both Bermuda and St. Augustine are warm-season grasses and will thrive a lot better in warm conditions.
-You can choose either of the two or mix the seeds when planting your lawn.
+You can choose either of the two or mix the seeds and sod when planting your lawn.
 If you do, note that Bermuda grass can easily outgrow St. Augustine grass especially with frequent mowings.